 The land on which the Group's Project in Crete will be constructed is held on a long lease and, as a result, any properties offered to purchasers will be on an equivalent title.
-Since inception, as part of the Group's financing arrangements and as a potential reward for loyalty for staff and others, notably through the Shareholder Loyalty Scheme which was placed under review in 2011, the Group offered discounts to potential purchasers of properties in the Project.
+Since inception, as part of the Group's financing arrangements and as a potential reward for loyalty for staff and others, notably through the Shareholder Loyalty Scheme, the Group offered discounts to potential purchasers of properties in the Project.
 The properties range from apartments with fractional/shared ownership and apartments and villas, which may or may not be part of a "serviced offering".
 The potential sums involved are not material in the context of the Project as a whole.